-In the table above, Morrisville's gross student transportation costs are approximately 3.1 percent of total district expenditures for 2022-23, while Pennsbury's transportation costs are 4.9 percent.
+In the table above, Morrisville's gross student transportation costs shown in the previous table are approximately 3.1 percent of total district expenditures for 2022-23, while Pennsbury's transportation costs are 4.9 percent.
 These percentages reflect the differences in transportation structures noted above.
 Pennsbury offers transportation service to all eligible students due to the geographic spread of its school buildings.
 In addition, Pennsbury's buses and vans are staffed by its own personnel, so the largest expenditures in its transportation budget are for salaries and benefits.
 Although Morrisville is a walking school district, it still incurs transportation costs for students transported to BCTHS and special education programs.
-The majority of Morrisville's transportation costs are for specialized contract services provided by the IU since Morrisville's vans do not have equipment such as wheelchair lifts.
+The majority of Morrisville's transportation costs are for specialized contract services provided by the IU.

 The Pennsylvania Department of Education provides a subsidy to offset the costs of transportation service, and this subsidy is based on financial and operational data submitted by each school district annually.
-Information such as ridership, mileage, and vehicle utilization are incorporated into a formulabased subsidy, and revenues are received on a lagged basis.
+Information such as ridership, mileage, and vehicle utilization are incorporated into a formula-based subsidy, and revenues are received on a lagged basis.
 In the 2022-23 school year, revenues received from the transportation subsidy are for financial and operational data submitted for the prior year.